torchbox/wagtail-headless-preview/README.md

 CORS_ORIGIN_ALLOW_ALL = True
 CORS_URLS_REGEX = r'^/api/v2/'
  ```

+and follow the rest of the [setup instructions for django-cors-headers](https://github.com/ottoyiu/django-cors-headers#setup).

 * Start up your site as normal: `./manage.py runserver 0:8000`
 * Serve the front-end `client/index.html` at `http://localhost:8020/`